mloche/magento_py/README.md

 Version : 1.0

-Developed by : Michel LOCHE
+Developped by : Michel LOCHE

 Release date : 2021 jan 10th

 #  UTILITY

-This script writen in Python3 will take care of installing all the packages required,
+This script written in Python3 will take care of installing all the packages required,
  create the database and install Magento software in its community edition.
 Script has been tested and developped for Debian 10.

 # REQUISITES

-To work the script requires a few tools listed bellow.
+To work, the script requires a few tools listed below.
 You can use the bash script requisites.sh
 in the modules folder to install them.

-Or you can install manualy the following packages and modules :
+Or you can install manually the following packages and modules :
  - Python3 package
  - python3-pip package
  - sudo package